IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 3- Programming/readme.md

 >  pinMode(A0, ____);

+The setup section is usually only filled with pinMode declarations, and should be used only for that until we show you other statements you can add to the setup section.
+The bulk of the code that we will be adding will be included within the loop() section.

 ### Main Loop
 The main loop() function, shown below, repeatedly runs after setup() is complete until the power cable is unplugged or the machine turns off.
+This is where we will be inserting most of our own code, asside from defining certain pins to certain values.

 >  void loop() {
 >    // put your main code here, to run repeatedly: